d-shap/bugzilla/README.md

 Container runs as non-root user.
 This user owns bugzilla process and owns bugzilla database.

 To run container next volumes should be mapped
-* folder for mysql database
+* folder for SQL database
 * folder for bugzilla data, such as local stored attachments (Big Files)
 * log folder
+* backup folder

 Installation
 ------------